 A fetal biophysical profile is a prenatal test used to check on a baby's well-being.
-The test combines fetal heart rate monitoring (nonstress test) and fetal ultrasound.
-During a biophysical profile, a baby's heart rate, breathing, movements, muscle tone and amniotic fluid level.
+The test combines fetal heart rate monitoring (nonstress test) and fetal ultrasound to evaluate a baby's heart rate, breathing, movements, muscle tone and amniotic fluid level.
 The nonstress test and ultrasound measurements are then each given a score based on whether certain criteria are met.

 Typically, a biophysical profile is recommended for women at increased risk of problems that could lead to complications or pregnancy loss.
 The test is usually done after week 32 of pregnancy, but can be done when your pregnancy is far enough along for delivery to be considered — usually after week 24.
-A low score on a biophysical profile might indicate that you and your baby need further monitoring or special care.
+A low score on a biophysical profile might indicate that you and your baby need further testing.
 In some cases, early or immediate delivery might be recommended.

 A biophysical profile is a noninvasive test that doesn't pose any physical risks to you or your baby.
-However, it's not always clear that a biophysical profile can help promote a baby's health.
-Find out what a biophysical profile involves and whether this prenatal test might benefit you or your baby.
+However, it's not always clear that the test improves pregnancy outcomes.
+Find out what a biophysical profile involves and whether this prenatal test might benefit your baby.

 Why it's done

 A biophysical profile is used to evaluate and monitor a baby's health.
-The goal of a biophysical profile is to prevent pregnancy loss and detect fetal hypoxia — when the baby is deprived of an adequate oxygen supply — early enough so that the baby can be delivered and not sustain permanent damage.
+The goal of a biophysical profile is to prevent pregnancy loss and detect a low oxygen supply in the baby (fetal hypoxia) early enough so that the baby can be delivered and not sustain permanent damage.

 The test is most commonly done when there's an increased risk of problems that could lead to complications or pregnancy loss.
 Your health care provider will determine the necessity and timing of a biophysical profile based on whether your baby could survive if delivered early, the severity of your condition and the risk of pregnancy loss.

-Your health care provider might recommend a biophysical profile if you have:
+Your health care provider might recommend a biophysical profile if:

-- A pregnancy that has extended two weeks past your due date (postterm pregnancy)
+- Your pregnancy has extended two weeks past your due date (postterm pregnancy)

-- A baby who has decreased fetal movements or possible fetal growth problems
+- Your baby has decreased fetal movements or possible fetal growth problems

-- Rh (rhesus) sensitization — a potentially serious condition that can occur when your blood group is Rh negative and your baby's blood group is Rh positive
+- You have rhesus (Rh) sensitization — a potentially serious condition that can occur when your blood group is Rh negative and your baby's blood group is Rh positive

 Your health care provider might also recommend a biophysical profile if you're between 40 and 42 weeks pregnant.
 The benefits of having the test done during this period, however, aren't clear.

-Your health care provider might recommend that you have a biophysical profile once a week, twice a week or, rarely, even more frequently — depending on your health condition — until you give birth.
+Your health care provider might recommend that you have a biophysical profile once a week or twice a week, depending on your health condition — until you deliver.

 A biophysical profile is a noninvasive test that poses no physical risks to you or your baby.

-Also, keep in mind that while a biophysical profile is often recommended for women who have an increased risk of pregnancy loss, it's not always clear that the test can promote a baby's health.
+Also, keep in mind that it's not always clear that the test can improve pregnancy outcomes.